blaxtonj/BuildingChamps-Public/doc/engineering_challenges.md

 Unlike a typical booking system, users do not schedule arbitrary sessions.
 Instead, they purchase session packages, and each purchase generates a finite number of usable sessions.

-To support this, the system introduces a **hash-based session allocation model**:
+To support this, the system introduces a **hash-based session allocation model**

+This model acts as the bridge between payment and scheduling, ensuring that every booking is backed by a verified purchase.

 - each purchase creates a set of unique session identifiers (hashes)
 - each hash represents a single usable booking